Chapter

 slaves of the so-called Green Fey, the ones whose court we’d just

 escaped, and get them to Earth.
-These were descendants of humans
+They were the descendants of humans

 brought to Faerie centuries ago, whether by choice or not.
 And many,